Labradoodle: Origins

-Follow-on guide-dog breeding programs
+Follow-on guide-dog breeding programmes

-Currently, as with other mixed breeds, Labradoodles are not considered a purebred or breed by the AKC and other major kennel club associations in North America.
+Currently, as with other mixed breeds, labradoodles are not considered a purebred or breed by the AKC and other major kennel club associations in North America and across the world.
 Technically, they are a hybrid of two pure breeds rather than a new breed.
-However, in 2010 they began allowing owners of mixed breeds to register their dogs to receive an AKC ID number.
-There are other reputable organizations breeders can join if they qualify and follow the breed standard, regulations and ethical requirements.
-ALAA, ALCA and the Worldwide Australian Labradoodle Association (WALA) are the three major organizations for Australian Labradoodles.
+In 2010 the AKC began allowing owners of mixed breeds to register their dogs through an alternative listing programme to receive an AKC ID number.

-Guide Dogs Victoria no longer breeds Labradoodles, however, they are bred by other guide and assistance dog organizations in Australia and elsewhere.
-The Association for the Blind of Western Australia has introduced Labradoodles into their training program.
+Guide Dogs Victoria no longer breeds labradoodles, although they are bred by other guide and assistance dog organizations in Australia and elsewhere.
+The Association for the Blind of Western Australia has introduced labradoodles into their training programme.
 Their first, Jonnie, graduated in November 2010.
 Labradoodles are now widely used around the world as guide, assistance, and therapy dogs.
 They are also popular family dogs.

-Emerging breed standard and family dogs

-Labradoodles are crossbreeds of a poodle and a Labrador retriever.
-Breeders in Australia have gone on to develop the Australian Labradoodle which also includes spaniels in the mix for early generations of the breed.
-"Multigeneration Australian Labradoodles" are dogs who have been bred only to other multigeneration Australian Labradoodles for a minimum of four generations.

-These dogs have a breed standard and consistent looks and temperament.
-They are also low shedding and may result in less extreme allergic reactions due to their allergy friendly coat.
-Australian Labradoodles come in standard (large), medium, and mini size.

-The Norwegian crown prince and princess own labradoodles.

 Appearance and temperament

-Because the (generic) Labradoodle is a cross between two dog breeds and not a breed itself, puppies in the early hybrid generations do not have consistently predictable characteristics.
-The first crossing of a poodle with a Labrador does result in variations in terms of appearance, size, coat and temperament.
-So while most Labradoodles share some common traits, their appearance and behavioral characteristics can be widely variable.
+Because the labradoodle is a cross between two dog breeds and not a breed itself, puppies in the early mixed generations do not have consistently predictable characteristics.
+The first crossing of a poodle with a labrador results in variations in appearance, size, coat, and temperament.
+So while most labradoodles share some common traits, their appearance and behavioural characteristics are widely variable.

 Labradoodles' hair can be anywhere from wiry to soft, and may be straight, wavy, or curly.
-Some Labradoodles do shed, although the coat usually sheds less and has less "dog odor" than that of a Labrador retriever.
-Regular haircuts, bathing and brushing are necessary to maintaining a healthy coat.

 Labradoodles often display an affinity for water and strong swimming ability from their parent breeds.
-Like most Labrador retrievers and poodles, Labradoodles are generally friendly, energetic, and good with families and children.
-Their parent breeds are both among the world's most intelligent dog breeds, in which the poodle is believed to be among the smartest (second, after the border collie).
+Like most Labrador Retrievers and poodles, labradoodles are generally friendly, energetic, and good with families and children.